Impact Mapping: Connecting Work to Goals

 • Flexible box sizes

 But it doesn’t quite feel that way to Tom.
-After the session, he goes back to his desk and quietly closes the design document he’d been working on for the dashboard – the one with the seasonal forecasting charts he’d been excited about.
+After the session, he goes back to his desk and quietly closes the design document he’d been working on – the one with the seasonal forecasting charts he’d been excited about.
 Priya notices.
 She sends him a message: “The dashboard isn’t dead.
 It just serves a different goal.”
 Tom doesn’t respond for an hour.
 Then: “I know.
 Thanks.”

 When to use Impact Mapping